threepistons/recipes/rhubarb-streusel-cake.recipe.md

 Preheat the oven to gas mark 5 (200&deg;C).
 Line the cake tin with baking paper.

-This comes in four stages:

-A. Roast the rhubarb.
-B. Make the streusel.
-C. Make the cake batter.
-D. Layer the above three things into the cake tin for baking.
+This cake is made in four stages: A) roast the rhubarb, B) make the streusel, C) make the cake batter, and D) layer the products of A-C into the cake tin for baking.

 #### A: Roast the rhubarb